 How can I get started?

 - Do your research.
 Knowing what to expect really does help if you have any difficult moments.
-Find out where local support is, and make contact with a breastfeeding support team – they will be happy to give you antenatal advice and will be familiar faces should you need some support once baby is here.
+Find out where local support is, and make contact with a support team – they will be happy to give you antenatal advice and will be familiar faces should you need some support once baby is here.

 - As soon as possible after baby is born, have skin to skin contact – as much as possible.
-Skin to skin helps to regulate baby’s temperature and helps your body to start releasing hormones that will help with breastfeeding.
+Skin to skin helps to regulate baby’s temperature and helps your body to start releasing hormones that will help with feeding.
 Your little one will probably latch on fairly soon after birth then maybe have a very long sleep.

 Your baby’s tummy is tiny, and they really don’t need large volumes of milk.
 At first they will be getting colostrum which is jam packed with antibodies and will also help them pass their first stools (meconium).
 After roughly 3-4 days your milk should start to come in.